-Instructors, please submit course material information as early as possible and no later than the fall 2022 deadline (TBA) to ensure your requests are available before the start of the term and to allow students enough time to purchase required textbooks.
+Instructors, please submit course material information as early as possible and no later than September 6 to ensure your requests are available before the start of the term and to allow students enough time to purchase required textbooks.

 Library staff will acquire as many ebooks as possible for classes.

 Note: many common textbooks are not available for electronic purchase by the Library due to publisher licensing restrictions.

 A master list of all textbooks for the current term will be updated on the Registrar and Library websites for students to consult as soon as submissions are processed.

 The Library is providing digital course reserves and all physical reserves will be housed at Sherman Fairchild Library unless requested elsewhere.
 Materials will circulate for three hours unless requested for longer periods.

 Since physical books on course reserve will be unavailable to students studying from home, the Library will attempt to acquire a digital copy whenever possible.
 When none is available for purchase, the Library can digitize up to 30% of any physical book and make the scans viewable in Canvas Course Reserves in 10% portions.
 If more than 30% of the book is required, instructors will need to contact the Office of General Council for permission.